Miksail/botanbu/README.md

 # This is discord bot named Anbu
 by Mikhail Tugarev
 # Commands
-All commands starts with '!' or '?'
+All commands start with '!' or '?'

 Type in text chat for more info